All Episodes

 We discussed that also today.

-Uh and Chuck and Nancy would like to see something happen, and so do I. And I said if we can get something to happen, we're gonna sign it and we're gonna make it make it make a lot of happy people.
+And I said, if we can get something to happen, we're going to sign it, and we're going to make it make a lot of happy people.

 All right, when we come back, Katie Hopkins and Geraldo debate the issue of DACA.

-By the way, the Robert Menendez trial is going on, and some of the opening comments by the assistant U.S. attorney, he said, this is what bribery looks like.
+By the way, the Robert Menendez trial is going on, and some of the opening comments by the assistant U.S. Attorney, he said, this is what bribery looks like.

 These two defendants corrupted one of the most powerful offices in our country.